-Everything about Domaine des Remizieres, Hermitage, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, Best vintages wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine des Remizieres, Hermitage with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 That changed in 1977 when they began to produce, bottle and sell their own wine under the name of Domaine des Remizieres.
 They added to their holdings in 1981 when they purchased an additional 1.5 hectares of vines on the hill of Hermitage.

 Domaine des Remizieres Vineyards, Wines, Winemaking

-Domaine des Remizieres remains one of the few, remaining family owned properties in the Hermitage appellation.
+Domaine des Remizieres remains one of the few, remaining, true family owned properties in the Hermitage appellation.
 Over the years, much of the vines in the appellation have been purchased by negociants and powerful families with large holdings in the Rhone Valley.

 Domaine des Remizieres produces 2 Hermitage Rouge wines and one white Hermitage Blanc wine.

 Domaine des Remizieres Autrement is produced from 100% Syrah.
 The wine made its debut in 2005.
 The wine is made from a parcel selection and is aged in 100% new, French oak barrels.
 Each bottle is individually numbered as not much wine is produced as the production is less than 100 cases of wine.

 Domaine des Remizieres Cuvee Emilie, a modern styled Hermitage wine that is aged in 80% new, French oak barrels.